 I remember a lot of people doing posts like this, including Corbett Barr from Fizzle.co and Adam Baker from manvsdebt.com.
 I learned through them that by just sharing how much time it will take for certain tasks (like reading a blog post), it becomes more doable and easier to take action on, in this case, the blogging tips.
 And when those people get results, especially within a short amount of time, they’re going to feel amazing and want to share and comment on the post.
 This post has nearly three hundred comments to date!

 The lesson for this blog post is that sometimes small adjustments can help you achieve small wins, which is something I discussed before in How I Increased My Email Subscriptions by 315%.
 I’d also recommend you check out The Power of Habit by Charles Duhigg.
+[This link leads to Amazon.
+Full disclosure: As an affiliate, I receive compensation if you purchase through this link.]
 In the book, Charles uses the term small wins to refer to small behavior changes that can create a chain reaction of additional and better changes over time.
 So, if you haven’t already, try creating a list-style post of small wins for you and your audience.
 It will be a useful and popular post for your blog arsenal!

 The main reason this blog post is popular is because it walks people very clearly, step by step, through something (i.e., starting a newsletter and email list) that is pretty hard and complicated and often overwhelming.
 You’re given clear steps to follow, with images and first-hand proof from me as I actually document my journey through the process alongside you.